AA Sponsor

 Mentorship: A sponsor provides guidance and support to the sponsee by sharing their own experiences in recovery.
 They offer insights into the 12-step program, help the sponsee work through the steps, and provide practical advice for living a sober life.

-Accountability: Sponsors often help the sponsee stay accountable for their sobriety by encouraging attendance at AA meetings, participation in the program, and adherence to the 12 steps.
+Accountability: The AA sponsorship system helps the sponsee stay accountable for their sobriety.
+A sponsor can encourage attendance at AA meetings, participation in the program, and adherence to the 12 steps.
 They may check in regularly with the sponsee to ensure they are making progress.

 Listening and Support: Sponsors are available to listen to the sponsee's concerns, challenges, and thoughts related to their recovery.
 They offer a non-judgmental and empathetic ear, which can be crucial in times of difficulty.